15 cm/55 (5.9") SK C/28

-- A note on sources: "German Naval Guns: 1939 - 1945" claims that fore charges were used for these guns, but I have found no other source that supports this claim.
+- ^A Note on Sources: "German Naval Guns: 1939 - 1945" claims that fore charges were used for these guns, but I have found no other source that supports this claim.
 An examination of M.Dv.
 Nr.
 190,4A6, the Oberkommando der Kriegsmarine technical document regarding fore charges (Vorkartusche), finds no listing for this weapon nor for any other gun smaller than the 20.3 cm guns carried by the Admiral Hipper class cruisers.